jeffreysatheesh/jeffreysatheesh/README.md

 ## 📂 Projects
 - **Cystocare**: PCOD/PCOS Detection and Personalized Management System.
-- **Smart Farming and Automation System**: An IoT-based smart farming system.
+- **Smart Farming and Automation System**: An IoT-based Smart Farming System.
 - **Amazon Clone**: Using HTML, CSS, JavaScript.

  More projects are in progress.